Artemis

 High harmonic light sources

-Artemis produces coherent, femtosecond pulses of XUV through HHG in a gas target.
+Artemis produces coherent, femtosecond pulses of extreme ultraviolet (XUV) through high harmonic generation (HHG) in a gas target.
 A laser is focused to an intensity of approximately 1014 Wcm-2 in a differentially pumped gas cell and up to one part in 106 of the energy is converted to short pulses of XUV radiation in the 8 to 120nm (10 to 150eV) range.
 The XUV pulses have a similar pulse-duration to the drive laser pulses (approximately 50fs) and are synchronised to them with sub-fs resolution.

 Meet the team